Harold Allen Fernald: Career

 H. Allen Fernald began his career in Manhattan in the 1960s, "[rising quickly] through the ranks of Holt, Rinehart & Winston and later CBS, ultimately becoming their senior vice president and head of the college publishing division."
 From 1970-1977, Fernald was the vice president of Columbia Broadcasting Systems.
 From 1981-1985, he was the president of Hanson Energy Products, Inc.

+In 1977, he and Sally Fernald purchased Down East magazine, then based in Camden, and moved to the area.
+At the time, Down East published 10 issues a year and had color on only four pages per issue.
+The Fernalds increased the number of issues to 12 per year and introduced color throughout.
+They also added two magazine titles, Shooting Sportsman and Fly Rod & Reel, and a books division, Down East Books.
+Allen was the company's publisher until his retirement in 2001.
+Down East Books was sold to Rowman & Littlefield in 2013.
+Fly Rod & Reel ceased publication in 2017.

-From 1978 to 2003, he was a board member of United Publications, Inc. Since 2003, Fernald has served on the board of directors for John Wiley & Sons, Inc. He currently serves as Secretary of the Ocean Energy Institute of the University of Maine.
+From 1978 to 2003, Fernald was a board member of United Publications, Inc. Since 2003, Fernald has served on the board of directors for John Wiley & Sons, Inc. He currently serves as Secretary of the Ocean Energy Institute of the University of Maine.
 Fernald was an early investor in subaquatic tidal power plants and windmill technologies in the United States of America.